ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 }
 ```

-### Glossy reflections
+### Glossy and Rough reflections

 When creating our rays, we can use the roughness to decide how many reflection rays we need to launch.

-When we think of reflections, we usually think of mirror like reflections, however non mirror objects also reflect part of their incident light producing glossy or rough reflections.
+When we think of reflections, we usually think of mirror-like reflections, however non-mirror objects also reflect part of their incident light producing glossy or rough reflections.
 In a PBR render we use the material roughness to decide the reflected light dispersion.
 A roughness of 0 will indicate that the material is a mirror, so we will need a single ray to solve it.
-On the other hand, objects with a higher roughness will reflect the incident ray in multiple directions, producing glossy reflections.
-A render will need to launch multiple rays to solve the color of glossy reflections.
+On the other hand, objects with a higher roughness will reflect the incident ray in multiple directions, producing rough reflections.
+A render will need to launch multiple rays to solve the color of rough reflections.

 ``` glsl
 vec4 main()